ADIR360/ADIR360/README.md

 </div>

-:male_technologist: I’m a passionate Cybersecurity student with hands-on experience in identifying and mitigating various cyber threats.
+👨‍💻: I’m a passionate Cybersecurity student with hands-on experience in identifying and mitigating various cyber threats.

 :hammer_and_wrench: I actively work on projects that enhance security measures and collaborate on IoT-based projects to improve tech innovation.